How To Draw in Microsoft Word

 In this step-by-step guide, you will learn how to draw in Word using these two different options.

 Please note that these features require Microsoft 365, Office 2016, Office 2019, or Office 2021 on Windows.
 On a Mac, these features are available on Microsoft 365 and Office 2019 for Mac.

 1. Use lines to draw on a Word document

-- Open your Word document.
-Place your cursor where you would like to start your Word drawing and click.
+Open your Word document.
+Make sure your cursor is near the area you would like to start your Word drawing.

-- Click the “Insert” tab, then select the down caret on the “Shapes” button to open shape options.
+Click the “Insert” ribbon toolbar located at the top, then select the down caret on the “Shapes” button to open shape options.

-- Hover over the icons in the drop down menu to reveal their labels.
-Then, from the “Lines” section of the “Shapes” drop down menu, select either the second to last (freeform) icon or the last (scribble) icon.
+Hover over the icons in the drop-down menu to reveal their labels.
+Then, from the “Lines” section of the “Shapes” drop-down menu, select either the second to last (Freeform Shape) icon or the last (Freeform Draw) icon.

 2. Adjust shape and outline fill to customize drawing color

 To change the fill color of a shape, click the “Shape Fill” button.
 Select no fill, a standard color, a theme color, or a custom color to fill in your Word drawing.
 You may also choose a gradient fill, texture fill, or a picture.

 Use the “Shape Fill” panel to customize the color of drawings.
 Source: Author screenshot